 In compliance with the Higher Education Reauthorization Act of 2008, the purpose of this policy is to provide the procedures for reporting, investigating and making emergency notifications regarding any residential student of Thomas University who is reported and believed to be missing.
 A Thomas University residential student is presumed to be "missing" when the student's absence is inconsistent with the student's established patterns of behavior and the deviation cannot be readily explained.
 Before presuming that a person is missing, reasonable measures should be taken to determine whether or not the person is at their home or campus residence and whether or not anyone familiar with the person has seen or heard from the person recently or is aware of where they may be.
-Any member of the Thomas University community, including both employees and students, who is concerned that a member of the University community is missing should contact the Office of the Vice President for Student Life (229) 226-1621 ext.
-1136, as soon as it is determined that the individual is missing as defined above.
+Any member of the Thomas University community, including both employees and students, who is concerned that a member of the University community is missing should contact the Dean of Students, as soon as it is determined that the individual is missing as defined above.
 The University will then determine the next appropriate course of action within Federal guidelines.